-Epoxy paint and coating was first used in the early 1950s for concrete restoration.
-Over the last couple of decades, epoxy painted floors have hit the mainstream and have become a preferred coating for residential garages.
+Epoxy paint and coating were first used in the early 1950s for concrete restoration.
+Over the last couple of decades, epoxy-painted floors have hit the mainstream and have become a preferred coating for residential garages.
 Home DIYers and commercial painters have begun applying what is colloquially known as epoxy paint.

-There is a vast difference between epoxy paint and epoxy coating, however.
+There is a vast difference between epoxy paint and epoxy coating

-It’s more resistant to abrasion and chemicals than the ordinary paint on application; and is extremely strong and impact resistant, meaning it won’t crack, fracture, or split if heavy loads are dropped on it or equipment and machinery driven over the surface.
+It’s more resistant to abrasion and chemicals than the ordinary paint on the application; and is extremely strong and impact-resistant, meaning it won’t crack, fracture, or split if heavy loads are dropped on it or equipment and machinery drove over the surface.

-The term “epoxy paint” came about when epoxy manufactures noticed the terminology people were using when searching for epoxy coatings.
+The term epoxy paint came about when epoxy manufacturers noticed the terminology people were using when searching for epoxy coatings.